 Home » Fire-Resilient Home

 In these zones, fire-resistant materials are essential.
-The CWRC requires homes in moderate to high-intensity fire zones to use Class 1 and Class 2 structural hardening materials, such as noncombustible siding, Class A roofing, and ember-resistant vents.
+The CWRC requires Class 1 structure hardening in low fire-intensity areas, and both Class 1 and Class 2 hardening in moderate and high fire-intensity areas, including non-combustible or ignition-resistant siding, Class A roofing, and ember-resistant vents.

 Trusted Materials.
 Proven Protection.
 Installed by GS Exterior Experts.